Endtest Security

 1. Security Overview

 Companies large and small trust Endtest to provide a secure platform for testing web and mobile applications.
 Protecting our customers' data is of paramount importance to us.
-This document is an overview of the technology, processes and security operations that govern the Endtest Platform.
+This document is an overview of the technology, processes and security operations that govern the Endtest platform.

 2. Compliance